Observer-L/FaceRecognition-PK/README.md

     ...
 }

-# try using the APIs to recongize face
+# run the server(main.py) and see the finally result
-# cd api/
+1. python main.py

-# run the main.py and see the finally result
+2. open the index.html in the root directory
 !! not completed yet !!
 !!
 To be continued  !!
 ```